Intelligent-Computing-Research-Group/HaVen/README.md

 ## Reproducing_HaVen

 To ensure accurate reproduction of results in our paper, **please follow the configuration guidelines below**.
+These settings are critical to achieving HaVen's full potential.

 ### ✅ 1.
 Use the SI-CoT Prompt
 * **Location**: [`model_inference/model_input/SI-CoT_prompt.jsonl`](model_inference/model_input/SI-CoT_prompt.jsonl)
+* When evaluating on VerilogEval-Human benchmark, please make sure to load and use the prompt exactly as provided when querying the model.

 ### ✅ 2.
 Properly Extract the Verilog Code

 The raw output from HaVen is **not always in standardized code format**.
 Specifically:

 * The model **may omit code blocks** like \`\`\`verilog and \`\`\`.
 * The model **may generate incomplete module headers**, or occasionally omit them altogether.

+#### Why module headers may be missing:

+This behavior typically occurs because the model is prompted with a module header at the **end of the SI-CoT prompt**, followed immediately by the model’s code generation.
+As a result, the model assumes the header has already been written and begins directly with the internal body of the module.

+In such cases, the correct approach is to:

+* **Extract the module header** from the end of the prompt.
+* **Prepend it** to the model’s generated response to reconstruct a complete, well-formed Verilog module.

 To address this, we include a dedicated **code extractor** that post-processes the raw output and retrieves well-formed Verilog code for further use or evaluation.
 * **Location**: [`model_inference/postprocess.py`](model_inference/postprocess.py)

-### 📦 3.
-Future Standardization: KL-Dataset and HaVen vNext

-We are fully aware of the current output formatting issues and are working to improve this for better reproducibility.

-* In a future release, we will upload an updated version of the **KL-dataset** (our fine-tuning data) and an improved version of the **HaVen model**.
-* This new version will enforce **standardized Verilog code formatting** in all outputs, including proper code block encapsulation and complete module headers.
+We recommend using `postprocess.py` for any benchmarking or integration work.
+It inserts missing module headers when necessary

 ## Citation
 If you find this repository or our research helpful, please cite our paper: